Mycrosys/portfolio-project-3-memory/README.md

 ### Known Bugs

 -   When choosing Difficulty, it can, on rare occurrences, lead to a crash of the Game.
 The Input itself does not matter, it sometimes simply fails when the int() function is called and in other instances it works fine.
 Even Tutor Support was unable to reproduce the error, with the same Inputs often working and sometimes not.
 It might be related to messages on Gitpod with the Python server crashing multiple times, though it did happen on the deployed version on heroku as well.
 Further Testing is needed to find out why this happens.
-Please see the screenshot below for the error message.
+The Code at that point has been wrapped in a try/except to more gracefully exit the program in case it does break at that point.
+Please see a screen of the message below.
 <h2><img src="./docs/images/encoding_bug.jpg" alt="Picture of the encoding Bug"></h2>

 -   Players can scroll up in the terminal and look at their old inputs and reveals.
 This might sometimes also break the display of the cards, but that is sadly a limitation of the terminal and the template itself.